The Sarah Jane Adventures

 The Lost Boy by Phil Ford, directed by Charles Martin

-The lives of Sarah Jane and her young friends are thrown into turmoil when a news report reveals that Luke was not an artificial creation of the Bane after all, but in fact a real boy named Ashley Stafford.
-Soon, Sarah is facing accusations of child abduction while Maria confronts the prospect of being barred from ever seeing her mentor again.
-She and Clyde become determined to get to the bottom of things, and together they unearth a conspiracy between an old foe and one of their closest allies.
+The lives of Sarah Jane and her friends are thrown into turmoil when a news report reveals that Luke is not an artificial creation of the Bane after all, but an amnesiac boy named Ashley Stafford.
+While Sarah Jane faces allegations of child abduction, Maria realises that she may never be allowed to see her mentor again.
+Mr Smith encourages Sarah Jane to take her mind off things by visiting the Pharos Parascience Institute, where Professor Rivers introduces her to the brilliant but bratty young Nathan Goss.
+Meanwhile, Maria and Clyde begin to unearth a conspiracy involving an old foe... and one of their closest allies.

 Making History